Ferla04/Ferla04/README.md

 Welcome to my repository  🙋‍♀️

-- 🔭 I'm currently working at Cosmoteca
+- 🔭 I'm currently working at Coltrack
 - ❤️ I love Frontend
 - 📚 I want to reach new goals